azimAVI/Landing-Page-with-Micro-Interactions/README.md

     - Publish your landing page and monitor user interactions and engagement.
 Collect feedback and data to make improvements as needed.

 Remember to keep the micro-interactions subtle and purposeful, ensuring they enhance the user experience rather than distracting from the main message of your landing page.
 The key is to create a visually pleasing and interactive experience that encourages visitors to take action.

+## 👉You can go through my project:
+   - link 1:
+   - link 2: